-A floor plan shows interior walls, windows, doors, appliances, fixtures, cabinetry, and stairways.
-Elevation shows the height of a structure plus exterior materials like siding, doors, windows, trim, and roofing
+Architects use two types of sketches, floor plans and elevations, to show the shape of a house or building.
+A floor plan sketch is similar to a top view with the roof removed and shows interior walls, windows, doors, appliances, fixtures, built-in cabinetry and stairways.
+An elevation is similar to a front view and shows the height of the structure plus exterior materials like siding, doors, windows, trim and roofing.